Double Seduction Series, Book 4

 With a laugh, Jeff turned the truck toward the river and slowed to a stop.

 She looked out her window.
 Next to the Clear River, a big white gazebo stood shining in the sun.
-Inside the structure, in the shade of the roof, both in black tuxedos and black cowboy hats, her men waited for her.
+Inside the structure, in the shade of the roof, her men waited for her in black tuxedos and black cowboy hats.